nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 **Making changes**

-You can also specify a deadline by editing the task using the following command:
+Say you want it done by 5th March 8:30pm, you can edit the task by using the following command:

-`> edit 1 e/05/03/2017 2030`
+`> edit 1 by 05/03/2017 2030`

 **Completing a task**